zijiren233/cargo-cross/README.md

 # Rust Cross Build Action

 A powerful GitHub Action for building, testing, and checking Rust projects with cross-compilation support.
 This action automatically downloads and configures the necessary cross-compilation toolchains, making it easy to execute various Rust commands for multiple platforms.
+No Need Docker!

 ## Features